jeff-adkisson/swe-3313-fall-2025/project/details-final-presentation.md

 1) A run through of your working (compiled/running) application that demonstrates every screen and logging on as both a user and an administrator.
 2) A comparison of your final application's user interface and your Marvel UI design.
 Explain why or why not your implementation met your design and what you learned from that.
 In real life, when your mockup does not match your final implementation, your client may be upset... it's like an architect designing a soaring skyscraper and the builder delivers a large tent.
 If your final work does not match your design, own it and learn from it.

-Your presentation can be checked into GitHub as an MP4 or posted to a public link at YouTube or Vimeo.

-You will also:

-1) Create a link to your final presentation in your team's GitHub repo project documentation.
-Make sure the link is easily found and organized into your prior work.
+3) Create your presentation video using Loom.
+Share the link to your Loom video in your GitHub repo.
+Make sure the link is public.
-2) Answer questions about your implementation after we present your video to the entire group.
-Every team member must participate.
-3) Be present for both days of presentations.
-Attendance will be taken on presentation days.

 ### Submission Steps